 Line a baking sheet with parchment paper, foil, or a nonstick silicone baking pad.
-Spray with spray oil of choice.
+Spray with the spray oil of your choice.

 Separate 3 whole eggs into egg whites and yolks, adding the egg whites into the mixing bowl and yolks into a separate, small bowl.
 Complete the total amount of egg whites by adding whites from an egg white carton.

-Whip the egg whites using the mixer for about 3 minutes until whites have just begun to mix.
-Add cream of tartar and mix for another 8-10 minutes, stopping and scrapping down the sides of the mixing bowl constantly, until you have stiff peaks (meaning, until you have the egg whites whipped enough to form peaks of raw meringue that hold their shape).
-Test by stopping the mixer, detaching the whisk and pulling the egg white with the bottom of the whisk attachment upwards.
-This should create a 'peak' (like a little snowy mountain peak) that holds it's shape.
+Whip the egg whites using the mixer for about 3 minutes until the whites have just begun to mix.
+Add cream of tartar and mix for another 8-10 minutes, stopping and scraping down the sides of the mixing bowl constantly, until you have stiff peaks (meaning, until you have the egg whites whipped enough to form peaks of raw meringue that hold their shape).
+Test by stopping the mixer, detaching the whisk, and pulling the egg white with the bottom of the whisk attachment upwards.
+This should create a 'peak' (like a little snowy mountain peak) that holds its shape.

-If you are unsure whether the whites are stiff or not, err on the side of caution and mix the whites further to ensure these are as stiff as possible.
+If you are unsure whether the whites are stiff or not, err on the side of caution and mix the whites further to ensure they are as stiff as possible.

 Transfer to a medium bowl and hold until needed.
-Clean mixing bowl and dry.
+Clean the mixing bowl and dry.

 In the freshly cleaned mixing bowl, add the room temp cream cheese and mix with the whisk attachment for 1-2 minutes to further temper it (if you haven’t tempered your cream cheese, do this for 3-4 minutes).
 Only once the cream is smooth proceed to add the yolks.